 If you fall into this group, you're clearly not alone, and our no nonsense guide to normal vaginas is a great place to start in terms of educating yourself.
 In terms of keeping your vagina healthy, there are plenty of places to start, including staying away from stripping body washes down there, eating a balanced diet and regular sex.
 And this includes solo sex - in fact, there are a multitude of health benefits of using a vibrator.

-Here we tackle vaginal soreness, and work out what's going on behind scenes in your body, with the help of experts.
+Here we tackle one of the most common vagina problems—vaginal soreness.
+And, work out what's going on behind scenes in your body, with the help of experts.
 Vaginal soreness can be due to a number of reasons, all of which have their own individual treatments and remedies.
 We look at some of the most common below.
 Don't forget to follow-up with your GP if you have any concerns.

 Why is my vagina sore?